Chiheb-Edine-Zoghlemi/Snowflake-Sandbox/README.md

 - A new procedure SANDBOX_DROP : this procedure will be used to delete the sandbox and will be triggered by the task.
 - A new task CLEAN_SANDBOX : this task will run automatically every day at 00:00 and will delete the expired sandboxes.

-When setting up a new sandbox, the app will induct the following steps :
+When setting up a new sandbox, the app will conduct the following steps :

 - Create a role with the necessary privileges to use the newly created sandbox.
 - Create a user with a default password 'Password123' that will be requested to change after the first log-in.